 But even if you don’t buy on arrival, it’s worthwhile knowing about it beforehand as part of your homework.
-You’ll be ready to check on arrival to see if it’d be a good deal to buy on your way out.
+You’ll be ready to check on arrival to see if it’d be a good deal to buy on your way back home.

 So here are the countries with which I’m personally familiar that have arrival Duty Free shops:

 - Asia/Pacific – Australia, China, Hong Kong, India, Kazakhstan, Malaysia, New Zealand, Pakistan, Philippines, Singapore, Taiwan, Thailand

 - Africa – Algeria, Egypt, Morocco, Nigeria, South Africa, Tunisia